Introduction & Market Context

 Top 5 Enterprise AI Platforms for UK Businesses

-Based on UK market presence, agentic maturity, and compliance readiness, the following five platforms are the definitive leaders for 2025.
+Based on UK market presence, how mature their agentic capabilities are, and compliance readiness, here are the top five platforms for 2026.

 1. Microsoft (Copilot Studio & Dynamics 365)